-Algorithm 3.6 Shearsort
+Algorithm 16 Shearsort

-- 1: We are given a mesh with m rows and m columns, m even, $n = m^2$ . - 2: The sorting algorithm operates in phases, and uses the odd/even sort algorithm on rows or columns. - 3: repeat - 4: In the odd phases $1, 3, \ldots$ we sort all the rows, in the even phases $2, 4, \ldots$ we sort all the columns, such that: - 5: Columns are sorted such that the small values move up. - 6: Odd rows (1, 3, ..., m-1) are sorted such that small values move left. - 7: Even rows (2, 4, ..., m) are sorted such that small values move right. - 8: until done
+- 1: We are given a mesh with m rows and m columns, m even, $n=m^2$. - 2: The sorting algorithm operates in phases, and uses the odd/even sort algorithm on rows or columns. - 3: repeat - 4: In the odd phases $1, 3, \ldots$ we sort all the rows, in the even phases $2, 4, \ldots$ we sort all the columns, such that: - 5: Columns are sorted such that the small values move up. - 6: Odd rows (1, 3, ..., m-1) are sorted such that small values move left. - 7: Even rows (2, 4, ..., m) are sorted such that small values move right. - 8: until done

-Theorem 3.7.
-Algorithm 3.6 sorts n values in $\sqrt{n}(\log n + 1)$ time in snake-like order.
+Theorem 4.5.
+Algorithm 16 sorts n values in $\sqrt{n}(\log n + 1)$ time in snake-like order

 Proof.
-Since the algorithm is oblivious, we can use Lemma 3.4.
+Since the algorithm is oblivious, we can use Lemma 4.3.
 We show that after a row and a column phase, half of the previously unsorted rows will be sorted.
 More formally, let us call a row with only 0's (or only 1's) clean, a row with 0's and 1's is dirty.
 At any stage, the rows of the mesh can be divided into three regions.
-In the north we have a region of all-0 rows, in the south all-1 rows, in the middle a region of dirty rows (possibly interspersed with clean rows).
+In the north we have a region of all-0 rows, in the south all-1 rows, in the middle a region of dirty rows.
 Initially all rows can be dirty.
-Since neither row nor column sort will touch the already clean rows in the northern and southern regions, we can concentrate on the middle region containing the dirty rows.
+Since neither row nor column sort will touch already clean rows, we can concentrate on the dirty rows.

 First we run an odd phase.
-Then, in the even phase, deviating from the algorithm description, let's run a peculiar column sorter: We group two consecutive rows in the middle region into pairs.
-Since odd and even rows are sorted in opposite directions, two consecutive rows look as follows:
+Then, in the even phase, we run a peculiar column sorter: We group two consecutive dirty rows into pairs.
+Since odd and even rows are sorted in opposite directions, two consecutive dirty rows look as follows:

-What does this peculiar column sorter have to do with our algorithm?
-Well, a close look reveals that any column sorter sorts the columns in exactly the same way (we are very grateful to have Lemma 3.4!).
-Hence, we actually described what our algorithm does in the even phase.
+At first glance it appears that we need such a peculiar column sorter.
+However, any column sorter sorts the columns in exactly the same way (we are very grateful to have Lemma 4.3!).

-All in all we need $2 \log m = \log n$ phases to remain with (at most) 1 dirty row in the middle which will be sorted (not cleaned) with the last row-sort. $\Box$
+All in all we need $2 \log m = \log n$ phases to remain only with 1 dirty row in the middle which will be sorted (not cleaned) with the last row-sort.

 - There are algorithms that sort in 3m + o(m) time on an m by m mesh (by diving the mesh into smaller blocks).
-This is asymptotically optimal, since a value might need to move 2m times. - Such a $\sqrt{n}$ -sorter is cute, but we are more ambitious.
+This is asymptotically optimal, since a value might need to move 2m times. - Such a \sqrt{n} -sorter is cute, but we are more ambitious.
 There are non-distributed sorting algorithms such as quicksort, heapsort, or merge-sort that sort n values in (expected) $\mathcal{O}(n \log n)$ time.
-Using our n-fold parallelism effectively we might therefore hope for a distributed sorting algorithm that sorts in time $\mathcal{O}(\log n)$ !
+Using our n-fold parallelism effectively we might therefore hope for a distributed sorting algorithm that sorts in time $\mathcal{O}(\log n)$!

-3.2 Sorting Networks
+4.2 Sorting Networks